bgachara/bgachara.github.io/posts/operating_systems.md

 ref:
   - Modern Operating Tanenbaum
 ---
-# Operating Systems

 ref:
-`Notes from Modern operating systems by Tanenbaum` `Windows Fundamentals Notes from Reversing - Secrets of Reverse Engineering` `CS162 Youtube - John Kubiatowicz`
+`Notes from Modern operating systems by Tanenbaum`
+//`Windows Fundamentals Notes from Reversing - Secrets of Reverse Engineering`
+//`CS162 Youtube - John Kubiatowicz`
-`Operating Systems: Three Easy Pieces`
+//`Operating Systems: Three Easy Pieces`
-`Linux system programming`
+//`Linux system programming`
-`Linux Kernel Development`
+//`Linux Kernel Development`

 *the concepts and design patterns appear at many levels* *the better you understand their design and implementation, the better use you'll make of them*